eclipse-iceoryx/iceoryx2/CONTRIBUTING.md

 # Contributing to Eclipse iceoryx2

 **Important:** Issues labeled `good first issue` are intended to introduce new contributors to iceoryx2 development and help them ramp up.
-If you use AI agents to implement such an issue, that defeats the purpose.
-Please do not use AI to work on `good first issue`s.
+They should offer a meaningful challenge and require some time and effort for new developers to understand the underlying concepts.

 1. Every new contributor must sign the
    [Eclipse Contributor Agreement (ECA)](https://www.eclipse.org/legal/ECA.php)